socal-ucr/socal-ucr.github.io/_pages/eBPF-tutorial.md

 ## Goal

 This tutorial will introduce the eBPF framework and demonstrate how eBPF can provide observability into data center workloads to guide server management runtimes.
-The tutorial will include lectures and hands-on demonstrations on the eBPF framework, how to develop eBPF programs for observability, how to interface userspace code with eBPF, and how eBPF-based tools can be used for various server management runtimes, such as resource management and dynamic power management.
+The tutorial will include lectures and hands-on demonstrations on the eBPF framework, how to develop eBPF programs for observability, how to interface userspace code with eBPF, and how eBPF-based tools can be used for various server management runtimes.

 ## Audience